,

 One of the many cozy cafes in Lambertville

 Lambertville and New Hope, at first glance, appear one and the same.
-The only major difference I would say is that New Hope is slightly larger and thus has a great variety of shops for those Carrie Bradshaw types – like me.
+The only major difference I would say is that New Hope is slightly larger and thus has a great variety of new and antique shops.
 However, both towns are full of cozy coffee shops that, after you endure about five minutes of walking about in the cold November weather, appear extremely inviting.
 Although I believe there is one Starbucks in town, do yourself a favor and indulge in a likely less expensive and better made cup of coffee at one of these smaller establishments.
 Now, with the selection of coffee shops and dozens of antique and vintage stores and boutiques, you should have enough to keep yourself occupied for at least most of the morning.
-As we stayed at a wonderful Airbnb in the center of downtown Lambertville, we were thankfully located near numerous cafes that became a necessity after my jetlag fully kicked in.
-After indulging in multiple coffee stops, we made our way to my favorite landmark.

 The New Hope-Lambertville Bridge at sunset